NoahGWood/ArkOS32/sphinx/source/coding-style.rst

 	EXPORT_SYMBOL(system_is_up);

 In function prototypes, include parameter names with their data types.
-Although this is not required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.
+Although this is not required by the C language, it is preferred in Ark because it is a simple way to add valuable information for the reader.